 City Marshal Division

-The Fort Worth Marshal Division (FWM) is the enforcement arm of the Fort Worth Municipal Court.
+The Fort Worth Marshal Division is the enforcement arm of the Fort Worth Municipal Court.
 The Marshal Division has served the City of Fort Worth since 1873.
 The Marshal Division was deactivated and then reactivated in 1983.
 Currently, there are more than 50 Deputy Marshals that form the Division.
 Among their many duties, Fort Worth Marshals apprehend fugitives from justice, execute civil and criminal processes, transport prisoners, protect the municipal judiciary, provide building security for the City of Fort Worth downtown campus, and operate a lake patrol unit.

 Fugitive Operations (Warrant Division)